Ocean monitoring - Strengthening coastal resilience

 FP Aqua provides real-time biological monitoring through automated underwater microscopy.

-By detecting plankton and micro-jellyfish blooms, we can fill critical data gaps for ecosystem management and policy-making.
+By detecting marine biodiversity, we can fill critical data gaps for ecosystem management and policy-making.

 Higher-frequency biological data than manual sampling.